Skip to main content

 3 Principles for Modeling Components

-One should only model to the level of detail that is required to achieve the desired business outcomes.
+2. Only model to the level of detail that is required to achieve the answer to identified business questions.
 To model all these various application and technology types in a consistent way with high fidelity can be very challenging.
 Therefore you should model at the minimum level of detail that is needed for your purpose.

 Check out our Seven Principles for Creating a Great Enterprise Architecture Metamodel article for more principles on modeling in Ardoq.